Ready to start a project? Let's talk

 The PURPOSE of scaffold design calculations (and therefore the REASON that they are required) is to substantiate the scaffold design drawings, i.e. to prove that they work!
 Without calculations a design is incomplete and cannot be used.

-If any doubt remained as to the importance of scaffold design calculations, it should be dispelled by the legal requirement for 'strength and stability' calculations in the Work at Height Regulations 2005.
+If any doubt remained as to the importance of scaffold design calculations, it should be dispelled by the legal requirement in the United Kingdom for 'strength and stability' calculations in the Work at Height Regulations 2005.

 Work at Height Regulations - Requirements for scaffolding: